AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

         _height = height;
     }

-    //An unnecessary private method - used to show how 'get' accessors can use expressions private double FindArea()
+    //An unnecessary private method - used to show how accessors can use expressions private double FindArea()
     {
         return _length * _width * _height;  //calculates and returns the area